 These are great environments to mingle with some of the key industry players.
 Get yourself a pass and try connecting with a few labels, managers and agencies, or, don’t get a pass and get the intel as to where the best industry parties are being held and hope you end up waiting in the queue for the toilet next to London Elektricity with your favourite Hospital Records T-shirt on.

-Here are a list of conferences useful to attend as a new artist:
+Here is a list of conferences useful to attend as a new artist:

 - ADE (Amsterdam Dance Event)